 Bankrupting the Faith

 Date Written: February 17, 2013

-This Article presents the results of a comprehensive empirical study of every religious organization that filed bankruptcy under Chapter 11 from 2006 to 2011.
-It examines the institutions’ characteristics, reasons for filing, and case outcomes to investigate whether Chapter 11 is an effective solution to their financial problems.
-The results suggest a need for further research into courts’ procedures for assessing plans, and confirm previous findings that bankruptcy courts overall process cases quickly and that a greater percentage of debtors confirm and complete plans than historically thought.
-The analysis also reveals that the religious organizations’ cases straddle two main accounts of Chapter 11 as either preserving the going-concern value of a business or a labor-market intervention for an entrepreneur.
-This result supports the validity of recent challenges to the focal point of business reorganization on the corporate entity, and demonstrates that the business itself also must be assessed in some small business reorganizations, even if only in the cases of religious institutions.
+The study finds that the vast majority of debtors are small organizations that operate places of worship and seek to reorganize because of problems paying mortgages on real property.
+Overall, Chapter 11 has the potential to provide a productive means to revive congregations following economic downturns, transitions and failures in leadership, and problems negotiating with secured creditors.
+The study also confirms previous findings that bankruptcy courts on average process cases quickly and that a greater percentage of debtors confirm and consummate plans than historically thought, and suggests a need for further research into courts’ procedures for assessing plans.
+The analysis additionally reveals that the religious organizations’ cases straddle two main accounts of Chapter 11 as either preserving the going-concern value of a business or keeping entrepreneurs and their small businesses together.
+This result supports the validity of challenges to the traditional focal point of business reorganization on preserving going-concern value, and demonstrates that the business itself also must be assessed in some small business reorganizations.